Building Christians Up From The Foundation & Unto Perfection

 2.)
 They have a good reputation from others as being trustworthy.

-We already talked about some of the prophecies already fulfilled in our last unit.
+We already discussed some of the prophecies fulfilled in our last unit.
 So we can see that God could be trusted in the past.

-There are many witnesses who claim God that God is trustworthy.
-Some of them even testifying of that fact at the cost of their lives.
-As we also have said in the last unit.
+There are many witnesses who claim that God is trustworthy, some even testifying to that fact at the cost of their lives.
+Others, more hostile in the secular world, also verify that the things in the Bible are true, as we mentioned in the last unit.

-And, as for the ability of God, … well, the power of God and His ability should be clear:
+And as for God’s ability… well, His power and ability should be clear:

 Romans 1:20